 EU-first.
 Default currency Euro, with native CHF / GBP / DKK / SEK / NOK / PLN / CZK / HUF / RON.
 European number format throughout (€45.312,00).
 Week starts Monday.

-nouz tracks VAT-inclusive and VAT-exclusive figures on every entry, and exports a clean monthly summary your accountant can drop into her filing software.
+Every revenue entry tracks VAT-inclusive and VAT-exclusive figures using your default rate (set once in Settings), and your accountant can pull a clean monthly summary in CSV.
 We don't file your VAT for you — that's your accountant's lane, and we're staying out of it.

-A spreadsheet is a blank room. nouz is a furnished one — fixed-cost daily slicing already wired up, food cost percentages already computing, POS already pulling in.
+A spreadsheet is a blank room. nouz is a furnished one — fixed-cost daily slicing already wired up, VAT and card-fee handling built into every revenue entry, week and month rollups computing themselves.
 You can be live tonight; the spreadsheet takes a weekend to build and is out of date the next Monday.

 The honest answer: a spreadsheet can do this.
 We've never met an owner-operator who actually kept one up to date past month two.